 If you are a smoker and have a hard time quitting, dispose of the cigarette butts properly.

 Don’t toss them on the floor.
 This will help prevent them from polluting our environment.

 14. Drink cans

-Most aluminum pop cans are lined with plastic (and many contain BPA, too).
+Most aluminum pop cans are lined with plastic (many contain BPA, too).
 This prevents the can from rusting for years.

 It also prevents aluminum from affecting the flavor of the drink.

 Instead, opt for drinks in glass jars.
-These days, a lot of soda companies have a glass version of their drinks.
+These days, many soda companies have a glass version of their drinks.
 Or get drinks in a reusable container.

 15. Sea salt

 Although the amount we consume does not have any health impacts, it says a lot about how microplastics contaminate everything.
 Ugh.

 Since the companies might be far away from you, I suggest you check online for some local options.